Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 4. The camera absolutely loves Lisa.
 5. I'm like super late because I never really watch BTS of music videos so how come they fast forward Lisa's rap?

-Topic Modeling is essentially a technique to automatically discover 'topics' in these documents without utilizing any knowledge except their words.
+Topic Modeling is essentially a technique to automatically discover 'topics' in these documents (i.e. without utilizing any knowledge except their words).
 For instance, a Topic Model might discover that documents 1 and 2 are about BTS and K-Pop (Topic 1), whereas documents 3 and 4 are about Lisa from the group Blackpink and how lovable she is (Topic 2).
 Document 5, then, appears to be a mixture of these two topics.
-Note that topics are represented a distributions over a vocabulary.
+Note that topics are represented as distributions over a vocabulary.
 For example, Topic 1 could be represented as '50% BTS, 30% K-Pop, 10% videos ...', and Topic 2 as '47% Lisa, 35% love, 4% 😍, ...'.
 There are various methods to perform Topic Modeling.
 In what follows, we will discuss and employ the well-known technique 'Latent Dirichlet Allocation' or LDA for short.

 Latent Dirichlet Allocation is a so-called *generative model*, which specifies a procedure with which documents are written.
 LDA has the following naive assumption about how to write a text:

 1. Choose the number of words $N$ in your document;
-2. Choose a topic mixture for your document (e.g., 60% about Topic 1 and 40% about Topic 2);
+2. Choose a topic mixture $\theta$ for your document (e.g., 60% about Topic 1 and 40% about Topic 2);
 3. While the number of generated words is smaller than N, generate a word $w_i$ by:
-    1. choosing a topic according to the chosen topic mixture;
+    1. choosing a topic according to the chosen topic mixture $\theta$;
     2. choosing a word according the topic's distribution over the vocabulary.

 According to this procedure, we might write (or generate) a text as follows: